Solar Gate Opener Installation in 6 Easy Steps

 Step 2 — Measure Carefully

 Getting the proper measurement is key to getting your installation done right.
-You don’t want to screw stuff to the wrong places.
+You don’t want to screw stuff in the wrong places.

-The gate opener arm goes on the same side as the hinges of your gate, so measure and mark the perfect spot to fix it.
+The gate opener arm goes on the same side as your gate’s hinges, so measure and mark the perfect spot to fix it.
 Also, if your gates need mounting plates, horizontal bars, or brackets to accommodate the automatic gate opener, then make room for them during your measurement.